-Lawson has established the Legal Department to supervise compliance and the Risk and Information Security Management Department to supervise risk management under the CR Executive Officer's direction.
+Lawson has established the Legal Department to supervise compliance and the Risk and Information Security Management Department to supervise risk management under the CRO's direction.
 These departments cooperatively serve as cross-departmental secretariats for the Compliance & Risk Management Committee Meeting and manage the progress of measures implemented in these areas by individual departments throughout the Group to promote an effective compliance risk management system.
-The Risk and Information Security Management Department, jointly with the IT Department, serves as the secretariat for the Information Security Committee Meeting to further enhance information security management.
-Five separate subcommittees (the Food Safety and Hygiene Management Subcommittee, the BC Subcommittee, the Regional Office Crime Prevention and Disaster Defense Subcommittee, the Intellectual Property/Free Gift Labeling Measures Subcommittee and Overseas Business-related Compliance Subcommittee) have been established under the Compliance & Risk Management Committee Meeting and tasked with managing the progress of important measures while preventing the emergence of risks.
+Besides awareness surveys involving all the employees, monitoring activities include ongoing questionnaires among business partners concerning such matters as delivery of merchandise to stores and store construction as part of efforts to review and improve the compliance systems.